ezrealenoch/OGhidra/README-MODEL-SWITCHING.md

 1. Use a larger, more capable model for planning and reasoning
 2. Use a smaller, faster model for execution phases
-3. Customize models for specific tasks like summarization or verification
+3. Customize models for specific tasks like analysis
 4. Experiment with models that excel at different aspects of the reverse engineering workflow

 ## Phases of the Agentic Loop

-The bridge's agentic loop consists of several phases, each of which can use a different model:
+The bridge's agentic loop consists of three main phases, each of which can use a different model:

-- **Planning**: Initial planning phase where the AI creates a plan of action
+- **Planning**: Initial phase where the AI creates a plan of action based on the user query
-- **Execution**: Main phase where tools are executed and analysis is performed
+- **Execution**: Phase where tools are executed to gather data from Ghidra
-- **Review**: Phase where the AI reviews its work and decides if more analysis is needed
+- **Analysis**: Final phase where the AI analyzes results and provides a comprehensive answer
-- **Verification**: Phase to verify the final results
-- **Learning**: Phase where patterns are identified for future analysis
-- **Summarization**: Special phase for context summarization (not a standard phase, but uses the summarization model)

 ## Configuration Methods